MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/now_backup.md

 - Improving my German by playing as much beach volleyball with my german friends as my knees allow;
 - Studying [Isogeometric Analysis](https://en.wikipedia.org/wiki/Isogeometric_analysis) for [a project at TUM](/projects/softwarelab);
 - Practicing cavaquinho, my goal is to be able to play some samba and pagode songs in 6 months;
-- Listening to a great deal of [Exaltasamba](https://open.spotify.com/track/6XFWri1vmFonMp5eHPY6K0?si=ff3272b46ed040ae);
+- Listening to a great deal of [Exaltasamba](https://open.spotify.com/track/6XFWri1vmFonMp5eHPY6K0?si=ff3272b46ed040ae) and [Turma do Pagode](https://open.spotify.com/track/6VmCuIpGrkTseUjRTaROnF?si=65926159a337446e);